spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 - The first is about whether to `apply masking`, which will allow you to reduce the search volume and therefore reduce the severity of the corrections for multiple comparisons.
 This is most useful if you have a prior hypothesis about the involvement of certain brain regions.
 To begin with, select `none`.
-- The next is whether youd like `p value adjustment to control` for family-wise error or not.
+- The next is whether you'd like `p value adjustment to control` for family-wise error or not.
 By selecting FWE, you see only those regions that have survived after correction for multiple comparisons.
 - The next is the `p value (FWE)` that you consider to be statistically significant (the alpha value).
 The convention is usually 0.05, but this is purely a convention and has no empirical or theoretical justification.
 - The final question is `& extent threshold (voxels)`.
 This is an option to filter out any tiny blobs, but a value of `0` is suggested.